Sheraton Maui Resort & Spa

 Part of the hotel is built on Black Rock (Hawaiian name Pu‘u Keka‘a).
 Every night they have a torch lighting ceremony culminating with the torch bearer leaping off the short cliff at Pu‘u Keka‘a.
 This is a re-enactment of King Kahekili’s leap in the 1700s, which demonstrated his god-like powers to his subjects.
 (The Hawaiians believed that this is the area where spirits depart this world after death, and any living people jumping here would die.)
 The ceremony is dramatic and offers excellent photo ops.
 The Cliff Dive Grill by the beach attracts a lot of people around sunset to view the ceremony and serves their signature Black Rock Lager made on the island by Maui Brewing Company.
 Snorkeling and scuba around Black Rock are superb, and the resort offers intro scuba classes for an extra fee.

-You have signing privileges at all Westin resort restaurants in the area.
-Their BRK-On-The-Go can make you meals to take on your day trip or back to your room.
-A dinner for two people can be arranged by the beach at a few locations for $350–$600.
-Cabanas with four chairs by the pool are $100 per day, casabella chairs (for two) are $55, a beach chair and an umbrella are $45.
+There’s several choices for dining.
+A dinner for up to four people can be arranged by the beach.
+Cabanas (for rent) with four chairs by the pool, with six chairs by the adult pool (called ali‘i cabanas), they offer casabella chairs (for two), and a beach chair with an umbrella is also available per day.
 The worst part is that they pull the furniture off the beach at 5 p.m. just when you’d like to watch the sunset, but you can stay by the pool till 8 p.m.
 They have a Marine Life Hale where you can learn about sea creatures in Hawai‘i.
 There are complimentary classes in lei making, hula dancing, ‘ukulele lessons, taro pounding, bamboo stamping and more.
+A game room with a wide range of options for the rare rainy days is also a welcome addition.

 Address